Lahari Music

-Lahari Recording Company is an Indian music company based in Bangalore.
-It consists of a music label, called "Lahari Music", and a film production company called "Lahari Films LLP".
+Lahari Music is an Indian music company based in Bangalore.
+It consists of a music label, called "Lahari Recording Company", and a film production company called "Lahari Films LLP".

 History

 The company was established in 1974 by Manohar Naidu.
 The music label Lahari Music primarily produces film songs, but to a lesser extent also produces sugam sangeetha, folk, classical, and devotional albums.

 In 2015, Lahari made a deal with music distributor T-Series which allowed T-Series to take over the role of marketing Lahari Music's catalogue on YouTube and television.
 Lahari Music continues to operate in music acquisition, content streaming, and radio.